Modesty

 Is how I’m presenting myself through my behavior, words, and dress an accurate representation of the God Who is in me?
 Am I showing His holiness?
 His hatred for sin?
 His purity?
 His light?
 His independence from all that is evil and wrong and twisted?
 His love for order, which includes an order for our earthly roles?

-God covered Adam and Eve with coats of skin to cover their nakedness (Genesis 3:21).
+God provided Adam and Eve with coats of skin to cover their nakedness (Genesis 3:21).
 Will we now uncover it?
 Yes, it is true that their clothing was more than just a practical response to their physical condition; it was also symbolic for Jesus covering our sins with His righteousness (Rev. 3:18).
+So, there is both a literal and a spiritual application.
 Will we now mar that symbolism?
 We are ambassadors of the message of the cross (2 Cor.
 5:20): could we perhaps help to proclaim that message more clearly, highlight it more brightly, announce it more loudly, through how we dress?

 If we could, then why not do so?